cryptape/appchainj-android/README.md

 String rawTx = tx.sign(privateKey);
 String txHash =  service.ethSendRawTransaction(rawTx).send().getSendTransactionResult().getHash();
 ```
-Please check [TokenTransactionTest.java](https://github.com/cryptape/nervosj/blob/master/examples/src/main/java/org/nervos/appchain/tests/TokenTransactionTest.java) to see a complete example for smart contract deployment and function invocation.
+Please check [TokenTransactionTest.java](https://github.com/cryptape/appchainj-android/blob/master/examples/src/main/java/org/nervos/appchain/tests/TokenTransactionTest.java) to see a complete example for smart contract deployment and function invocation.

-### Working with smart contract with nervosj wrapper
+### Working with smart contract with appchainj wrapper
-Besides interacting with smart contracts by sending transactions with binary code, nervosj provides a tool to help to convert solidity contract to a Java class from which smart contracts can be deployed and called.
+Besides interacting with smart contracts by sending transactions with binary code, appchainj provides a tool to help to convert solidity contract to a Java class from which smart contracts can be deployed and called.

 Run `gradle shadowJar` to generate jars so that the tool can be found under `console/build/libs`.
 Name of the tool is `console-version-all.jar`.